ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

   // You must specify action state in all ends of your agent program.
   // `FinishSuccessfully` sets action as `action_finished_successfully`.
-  // You can’t create object of `ScResult` via constructor, because it is
+  // You can’t generate object of `ScResult` via constructor, because it is
   // private.
   return action.FinishSuccessfully();
 }